by Nortal HQ, December 4, 2017

-Nortal’s Marek Helm becomes the fifth person in Estonian history to receive highest decoration of honor from Estonia’s Tax and Custom’s Board (ETCB) for his outstanding work on modernizing tax collection and implementing e-solutions.
+Nortal’s Marek Helm becomes the fifth person in Estonian history to receive highest decoration of honor from Estonia’s Tax and Custom’s Board (ETCB) for his outstanding work on modernizing the tax collection and implementing e-solutions.

 Helm, Nortal’s Head of Public Finance and Change Management, and former Director General at ETCB received the high honor for his contributions in leading the development and implementation of modern tax collection and e-tax solutions.
 The First Class Badge was presented last week by the Estonia’s Minister of Finance, Toomas Tõniste.